xsoulspace/last_answer/README.md

 [Join Discord](https://discord.gg/y54DpJwmAn) or send a message to idea@xsoulspace.dev

+## Privacy

+Last Answer does not send your projects to a server, all data stored on your device.

+However, Last Answer utilizes Google Analytics, Firebase Crashlytics may collect some application data, such as Device Type and OS type etc. For more information see [Privacy Policy](https://github.com/xsoulspace/last_answer/blob/master/PRIVACY_POLICY.md) and [Terms and Conditions](https://github.com/xsoulspace/last_answer/blob/master/TERMS_AND_CONDITIONS.md).

 ## Support Development

 You can support this app development by [giving a star its GitHub repository](https://github.com/xsoulspace/last_answer) or